MadDogFlash/Hello-World/README.md

 # Hello World
- A portfolio that showcases who I am as a coder and my projects
+ A website that showcases projects that I have done in the past 8 months.
+ Includes information about me, links to my socials, and links to my projects on Github.